Plainly

 Saves time

-No more wading through dense, hard-to-follow documents.
+No more dense, hard-to-follow documents.
 You and your readers will get to the point faster.

 Builds trust